 Program overview

 The Construction Techniques (Plumbing, Electrical, Carpentry, and Masonry) program at Conestoga College is designed for those looking to enter the trades.
-This one-year Ontario College Certificate program focuses on safety and hands-on skills, providing students with a solid foundation in various construction techniques.
-With experienced faculty guiding the way, students will explore key concepts across four different trades, preparing them for a rewarding career in the construction industry.
-The program is structured to enhance both math and employment skills, allowing students to either pursue a career directly or continue their education in related fields.
+This one-year Ontario College Certificate program focuses on safety and hands-on skills development.
+Students will learn essential concepts across four different trades, preparing them for a rewarding career in the construction industry.
+With experienced faculty guiding the way, students will strengthen their math and employment skills, making it an excellent foundation for further studies or immediate entry into the workforce.

-The Construction Techniques program is structured to be completed in 1 year, divided into two academic terms.
-The program is delivered in person at the Cambridge – Reuter Dr. campus.
-Key features of the program structure include:
+The Construction Techniques program is structured to provide a comprehensive learning experience over a one-year period, divided into two academic terms.
+The program is delivered in person at the Cambridge – Reuter Dr. campus and consists of:

-• Unique learning format: The program consists of seven-week blocks focusing on four different trades: masonry, plumbing, electrical, and carpentry.
+• Seven-week blocks focusing on four trades: masonry, plumbing, electrical, and carpentry.

 • Hands-on training at Conestoga’s dedicated Skilled Trades Campus.